-Your former spouse after a divorce decree or annulment is final (even if a court order stipulates otherwise); or

-Your child over age 22 (unless he/she is disabled and incapable of self support).
+Your former spouse after a divorce decree or annulment is final (even if a court order stipulates otherwise); or Your child age 26 or over (unless he/she was disabled and incapable of self support prior to age 26).

-- If you have any questions about the eligibility of a dependent, check with your personnel office if you are employed, with your retirement office (such as OPM) if you are retired, or with the National Finance Center if you are enrolled under Temporary Continuation of Coverage. - You can be prosecuted for fraud and your agency may take action against you if you falsify a claim to obtain FEHB benefits or try to obtain services for someone who is not an eligible family member or who is no longer enrolled in the Plan.
+- If you have any questions about the eligibility of a dependent, check with your personnel office if you are employed, with your retirement office (such as OPM) if you are retired, or with the National Finance Center if you are enrolled under Temporary Continuation of Coverage. - You can be prosecuted for fraud and your agency may take action against you if you falsify a claim to obtain FEHB benefits or try to obtain services for someone who is not an eligible family member or if you are no longer enrolled in the Plan. - If your enrollment continues after you are no longer eligible for coverage (i.e., you have separated from Federal service) and premiums are not paid, you will be responsible for all benefits paid during the period in which premiums were not paid.
+You may be billed for services received directly from your provider.
+You may be prosecuted for fraud for knowingly using health insurance benefits for which you have not paid premiums.
+It is your responsibility to know when you or a family member are no longer eligible to use your health insurance coverage.